Antgentil/TVS_estudo/CW2-ex2/a.md

 ```
 - The program writes the contents of the mapped file (in this case, 1 byte) to stdout.

+## However:

+- The operating system does not map just 1 byte.

+``mmap`` works in units of memory pages, which are typically 4 KB in size.

+Even though the code asks for just 1 byte to be mapped (%rdx = 1), the OS rounds this up to the nearest page size, mapping an entire memory page (usually 4 KB).

+As a result, when the program later writes data, it ends up accessing and writing more than just the 1 byte that was requested because the entire memory page, which includes the whole file content, is mapped.

 ### 5º System Call (exit_group)
 ```
 xorq %rdi, %rdi            ; Exit status 0 (success)